Codecademy/docs/content/kotlin/concepts/sets/sets.md

 **`Sets`** are versatile collections designed to store a unique selection of elements.
 They are valuable tools when there is a need to work with a group of values without duplicates.
 Unlike lists, which allow repeated elements and maintain order, sets prioritize uniqueness and do not guarantee a specific order for their elements.

 A set can be used with a wide range of data types and can be implemented for storing and managing elements in various scenarios.
 Kotlin's `Set` type is versatile, accommodating diverse data types like `Int`, `String`, `Double`, `Boolean`, and custom classes.
-Useful for managing data groups, and preventing duplicates.
+A set is useful for managing data groups, and preventing duplicates.

 ## Types of Sets